Course Code: MSFLOW

-This course delivers an instructor-led product showcase for Microsoft Flow from start to finish in an engaging and practical way.
-Flow is a diverse product, turning business processes into automated, consistent and visual workflows.
-Flow is designed to interweave the various products in Office 365 as well as connect to other on-premises and web-based solutions.
+This course delivers an instructor-led product showcase for Microsoft Power Automate (formerly Flow) from start to finish in an engaging and practical way.
+Power Automate is a diverse product, turning business processes into automated, consistent and visual workflows.
+Power Automate is designed to interweave the various products in Office 365 as well as connect to other on-premises and web-based solutions.
 This course will give you the confidence to select the right actions and workflow logic for your business workflows.

 The intended audience for this course would be those who have been using Office 365 for some time and are now looking at optimising their existing business processes and designing new ones.

 Delegates should have prior experience of using Office 365, including working with OneDrive, SharePoint lists & libraries, and content approval processes to a reasonably advanced level.
 We recommend taking a look at the following courses:

 Let’s get started with an introduction to Microsoft Power Automate.
 Historically, automating business processes typically landed in the lap of a developer in the business, who has a good understanding of coding and the systems that they were connecting.
 However, more and more systems deployed to businesses are encouraging a bigger focus on end user design and management.
 With this culture change, end users are looking to further improve their business solutions.
 Power Automate brings workflow design to all audiences.
 It offers the building blocks for lightweight or business-critical processes.
 In this module, we cover an overview of the product and its application to Office 365 and third-party services.